-A case-control whole exome sequencing study of a large collection of data from patients with one of the two most common epilepsy syndrome groups, genetic generalised epilepsy and non-acquired focal epilepsy, was conducted to search for ultra-rare deleterious variants, and compared the qualifying variant rates found in these cases to background rates estimated from sequenced controls.
+Recently expansions of noncoding TTTCA and TTTTA pentanucleotide repeats, irrespective of controls90.
 The sequence data from 640 individuals with familial genetic generalised epilepsy and 525 individuals with familial non-acquired focal epilepsy were compared to the same group of 3877 controls, and found significantly higher rates of ultra-rare deleterious variation in genes already established as causative for dominant epilepsy disorders.
 Significant enrichment of ultra-rare variation in known epilepsy genes shows an important connection between the genetics of common and rare epilepsies, and shows that the many variants responsible for epilepsy risk are very rare in the general population.
 These results suggest that the proposed paradigm of targeting of treatments to the genetic cause in rare devastating epilepsies might also extend to a proportion of common epilepsies.

 Finally, there are of course also the epilepsies across the spectrum with well-established genetic causation.
 These epilepsies include those associated with developmental structural abnormalities, neurocutaneous disorders, chromosomal disorders established well before the aCGH era, several PMEs, neurometabolic disorders, mitochondrial cytopathies, the focal epilepsies, autosomal dominant frontal lobe epilepsy and lateral temporal lobe epilepsy, Dravet syndrome, Rett and related syndromes.
 Several excellent reviews have been published on these conditions.
 It is also worth noting that not all cases with phenotypes similar or related to these epilepsies have actually been solved and efforts continue to explain these.
-Just to give two examples, new genes have been identified for Dravet syndrome (such as $CHD2^{91}$ ) and for polymicrogyria (such as $CCND2^{92}$ ) in various settings.
+Just to give two examples, new genes have been identified for Dravet syndrome (such as CHD291) and for polymicrogyria (such as CCND292) in various settings.

 Beyond the discovery of genetic causes of specific types of epilepsy, other aspects of the epilepsies are also being investigated.
 Given the breadth of phenotypic variation seen in some otherwise characteristic epilepsies, there has been much interest in genetic modifiers of phenotype.
 Identifying modifiers is challenging as many factors other than genetic variation may play a role.
 Animal models have been explored from this perspective, with evidence for example that mutations in different genes may influence the epileptic phenotype93.
-In humans, SCN9A has been proposed as a modifier of the Dravet and GEFS+ phenotypes.
-Some have considered microdeletions to be modifiers within genetic generalized epilepsy phenotypes.
-Taking this concept further, network disruption has been proposed in mesial temporal lobe epilepsies with hippocampal sclerosis.
+In humans, SCN9A has been proposed as a modifier of the Dravet and GEFS+ phenotypes94.
+Some have considered microdeletions to be modifiers within genetic generalized epilepsy phenotypes95.
+Taking this concept further, network disruption has been proposed in mesial temporal lobe epilepsies with hippocampal sclerosis96.
 Cause and effect can be difficult to disentangle in such studies, and the standards for proof are yet to be clarified in this area.
 The provocative effect of intermittent photic stimulation in precipitating seizures has been a topic of genetic research for many years.
 The area is complex, with definitions and protocols varying between studies, sites and publications.
-Taking broad common phenotypes into account, and based on the observation that photosensitivity is frequently present in epileptic encephalopathy due to CHD2 mutation or deletion, it was shown that CHD2 mutation was also present in a small proportion of people with photosensitivity and more common epilepsies, and was present in 3/36 patients with the syndrome of eyelid myoclonia with absences98.
+Taking broad common phenotypes into account, and based on the observation that photosensitivity is frequently present in epileptic encephalopathy due to CHD2 mutation or deletion97, it was shown that CHD2 mutation was also present in a small proportion of people with photosensitivity and more common epilepsies, and was present in 3/36 patients with the syndrome of eyelid myoclonia with absences98.